getsentry/eng-pipes/README.md

 - `SENTRY_WEBPACK_WEBHOOK_SECRET` - Webhook secret that needs to match secret from CI.
 Records webpack asset sizes.
 - `SLACK_SIGNING_SECRET` - Slack webhook secret to verify payload
 - `SLACK_BOT_USER_ACCESS_TOKEN` - The Slack Bot User OAuth Access Token from the `Oauth & Permissions` section of your Slack app
-  - The token that was generated is tied to the identity of the user who installed the app.
-Reinstall the app to update the token to use your account.

 Optional database configuration